Harry-Yates/Harry-Yates/README.md

 San José 20° 🌧️ · Stockholm 6° ☁️

 # 20°
-🌧️ **This evening, light rain with minimal accumulation.
-Golden hour ending soon.**
+🌧️ **This evening, light rain with minimal accumulation, sunrise at 5:40 AM.**

 **↑** 24° **↓** 17° · Tomorrow: 🌧️ 24°
 Week: ▅▅▃▆▆▁█ (20° to 27°)